Airbird & Napolian

 Apart from her work with Au Revoir Simone, solo material by Brooklyn's Erika Spring explores the subjects of femininity, strength and conflict.
 Her material for Cascine sets her signature sense of finesse against a backdrop of sturdier production and tougher beats.

 Jensen Sportag is Austin Wilkinson and Elvis Craig from Nashville.
-Their music straddles time periods, taking the best of each era and making it uniquely their own.
-Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album was released in November.
+Their music straddles time periods, taking the best of each era and making it their own.
+Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album was an exploration in sensuality and shifting shapes.

-On the heels of a highly-acclaimed debut LP that pulled from references as wide as dancehall and minimal techno to commercial pop and modern composition, Stockholm's Korallreven join Cascine.
+On the heels of a highly-acclaimed debut LP that summoned genres from dancehall and minimal techno to commercial pop and modern composition, Stockholm's Korallreven join Cascine.
 Their latest album is set against a hyperpop landscape, gathering washes of melodic arpeggios and Far East influences.